 WARNINGS AND PRECAUTIONS

-Some patients, treated at the recommended initial dose of 20 mg/kg/day, have experienced severe or life-threatening myelosuppression.
-Due to the change in body weight requiring modification of daily dose, pediatric patients have an increased risk of myelosuppression at the time of dose adjustment.
+Some patients, treated at the initial dose in adults or in children, have experienced severe or life-threatening myelosuppression.
+During body weight change modification of daily dose, pediatric patients have an increased risk of myelosuppression at the time of dose adjustment.

-Evaluate hematologic status prior to and during treatment with Siklos® Provide supportive care and modify dose or discontinue Siklos® as needed.
+Evaluate hematologic status prior to and every two weeks during treatment with SIKLOS.
+Provide supportive care and modify dose or discontinue SIKLOS as needed.
 Recovery from myelosuppression is usually observed within 15 days when therapy is interrupted.
 Resume therapy after interruption at a lower dose.

-Advise females of reproductive potential to use effective contraception during and after treatment with Siklos® for at least 6 months after therapy.
-Advise males of reproductive potential to use effective contraception during and after treatment with Siklos® for at least 6 months after.
+Advise females of reproductive potential to use effective contraception during and after treatment with SIKLOS for at least 6 months after therapy.
+Advise males of reproductive potential to use effective contraception during and after treatment with SIKLOS for at least 6 months after therapy.

 Vasculitic Toxicities (including Leg Ulcers)

 Cutaneous vasculitic toxicities, including vasculitic ulcerations and gangrene, have occurred in patients with myeloproliferative disorders during therapy with hydroxyurea.
 These vasculitic toxicities were reported most often in patients with a history of, or currently receiving, interferon therapy.
-Due to potentially severe clinical outcomes for the cutaneous vasculitic ulcers reported in patients with myeloproliferative disease (a condition for which Siklos® is not approved), treatment with Siklos® should be discontinued and/or its dose reduced if cutaneous vasculitic ulcerations develop.
+Treatment with SIKLOS should be discontinued and/or its dose reduced if cutaneous vasculitic ulcerations develop.
 Rarely, ulcers are caused by leukocytoclastic vasculitis.

 Risks with Concomitant Use of Antiretroviral Drugs

-Pancreatitis, hepatotoxicity, and peripheral neuropathy have occurred when hydroxyurea was administered concomitantly with antiretroviral drugs, including didanosine and stavudine.
+Pancreatitis, hepatotoxicity, and peripheral neuropathy have occurred when hydroxyurea was administered concomitantly with antiretroviral drugs.
+Monitor for signs and symptoms in patients with HIV infection using antiretroviral drugs.
+Discontinue SIKLOS and implement treatment.

 Risks with Concomitant Use of Live Virus Vaccine

-Avoid use of live virus vaccine in patients taking Siklos®.
-Concomitant use of hydroxyurea with a live virus vaccine may potentiate the replication of the vaccine virus and/or may increase the adverse reactions of the vaccine virus and result in severe infection.
+Avoid use of live virus vaccine in patients taking SIKLOS as it may potentiate the replication of the vaccine virus and/or may increase the adverse reactions of the vaccine virus and result in severe infection.
 Patient’s antibody response to vaccines may be decreased.
 Consider consultation with a specialist.

 Interference with Uric Acid, Urea, or Lactic Acid Assays is possible, rendering falsely elevated results of these in patients treated with hydroxyurea.